Kubernetes

 Managed Kubernetes infrastructure that removes the platform engineering burden

-Provision production-ready clusters in Wodby Cloud, in your own cloud account, or on lean K3S infrastructure while managing everything from the same app delivery workflow.
+Provision production-ready clusters in Wodby Cloud, in your own cloud account, or on budget self-hosted Kubernetes infrastructure while managing everything from the same app delivery workflow.

 Wodby turns Kubernetes into a usable delivery platform instead of a side project your team has to assemble and maintain.
-You can start on Wodby Cloud when you want the simplest hosted cluster option, bring your own managed Kubernetes when you want infrastructure in your account, or use K3S where a lower-cost footprint fits better.
+You can start on Wodby Cloud when you want the simplest hosted cluster option, bring your own managed Kubernetes when you want infrastructure in your account, or use self-hosted Kubernetes with K3s where a lower-cost footprint fits better.

 Provision Kubernetes without turning cluster setup into a separate project